devslovecoffee/devs-love-coffee/src/content/blog/making-the-resend-cube-from-scratch-using-three-js.md

 ## Material + Lights

-Now we want the cube to feel like the resend one - meaning we need to make it metal and a different light.
+Our goal is to make the cube resemble the one on Resend - meaning we need to make it metal and a different light.
 Metal is easy - we already use standard material, so we just add some metalness and tone down roughness (while we are at it, we change the color to dark grey).

 ```javascript
 const material = new THREE.MeshStandardMaterial({ color: 0x2a2a2a, metalness: 1, roughness: 0.11 });
 ```

-Now the cube is faded a lot - it almost blends into the background, and you occasionally see some flashes.
+The cube now appears less distinct, almost blending into the background, and you occasionally see some flashes.
 We need to replace the light with a point light and tune it to always light some part of the cube up.

-Compared to directional light, which gets emitted in a specific direction (but is quite weak and falling on a side of the cube creates a "flashlight" effect - you see small surface being affected), point light emits light in all directions, which creates a nice effect we can use - the light reflected in the cube will be larger, and always hitting surfaces - edges for even more cool effect.
+Compared to directional light, which gets emitted in a specific direction (but is quite weak and falling on a side of the cube creates a "flashlight" effect - you see small surface being affected), point light emits light in all directions, which creates a nice effect we can use - the light reflected in the cube will be larger, and always hitting surfaces - edges for an enhanced visual effect.
 We create quite a large point light capable of lightning a whole side of the cube.

-We can also add a second light for the undertones.
+Adding a second light enhances the undertones.
 Placing it below the cube ensures that we always have some part highlighted.

 ```javascript
 // Create the light